elainewong/googleappformtoemail/README.md

-# googleappformtoemail
+# Google App Script Form to e-mail

-A simple google script to email you Google Form responses
+A simple google script to email you and various other people Google Form responses